-The SRS airbag and seat belt pretensioner devices in your Toyota contain explosive chemicals.
-If the vehicle is scrapped with the airbags and pretensioners left as they are, this may cause an accident such as fire.
-Be sure to have the systems of the SRS airbag and seat belt pretensioner removed and disposed of by a qualified service shop or by your Toyota dealer before you dispose of your vehicle.
+The SRS airbag devices in your Toyota contains explosive chemicals.
+If the vehicle is scrapped with the airbags left as they are, it may cause an accident such as a fire.
+Be sure to have the SRS airbag system removed and disposed of by a quilified service shop or by your Toyota dealer before you dispose of your vehicle.

-On-pavement and off-road driving tips (4WD models and Pre Runner)
+On-pavement and off-road driving tips

-This vehicle will handle and maneuver differently from an ordinary passenger car because it is designed for off-road use also.
-It has a significantly higher rollover rate than other types of vehicles.
-In addition, this vehicle has a higher ground clearance and center of gravity than that of an ordinary passenger car.
-This vehicle design feature causes this type of vehicle to be more likely to rollover.
-Failure to operate this vehicle correctly may result in loss of control, accidents or vehicle rollover causing death or serious injury.
-Be sure to read "Off-road vehicle precautions" in Section 2 and "Off-road driving precautions" in Section 3.
+This vehicle will handle and maneuver differently from an ordinary passenger car because it is also desinged for off-road use.
+As with other vehicles of this type, failure to operate this vehicle correctly may result in loss of control or an accident.
+Be sure to read "Off-road vehicle precations" in Part 2 and "Off-road driving precautions" in Part 3.